preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 Style settings for tabs
 --------------------------
-If it's a section with tabs, additional settings can be set for Style, for the active section:
+If it's a section with tabs, this can be set for Style, for the active section:

 .. image:: page-types-style-tabs-new.png